 Job title(s) Job role(s) Apparel Team Leader / Supervisor An Apparel Team Leader / Supervisor will require extensive knowledge of production processes to produce Apparel products.
 They will also be responsible for the performance of a team on a daily basis.
 Dressmaker Dressmakers produce made-to-measure clothing, such as dresses, skirts and trousers for their customers.
 They may run small, independent businesses, specialising in a particular type of clothing, such as bridal wear.
 Bespoke Pattern Cutter (Manual / CAD) Responsibilities as the Production Pattern Cutter but working on bespoke (Made to Measure) products.
 Garment Technologist Garment Technologists support the design and buying team through all stages of garment product development, from design to manufacture.
-Garment technologists can be employed by manufacturers or large, high-street retailers.
+Garment technologists can be employed by manufacturers or large, high- street retailers.
 Production Pattern Cutter (Manual / CAD) A Pattern Cutter is responsible for turning a designer's sketch into a working pattern, which can be used when constructing the garment.
 Sample Machinist Sample Machinists are a key part of the clothing design team.
 They work closely with designers, garment technologists and pattern cutters to create the first made-up sample of a garment design.
 Clothing Alteration Hand Clothing Alteration Hands modify and repair items of clothing.
 They may use hand or machine sewing techniques and will have expert knowledge of garment construction.
 Pattern Grader (Maunual / CAD) A Pattern Grader takes a pattern, which has been made by a Pattern Cutter, and produces scaled-up and scaled-down versions to enable manufactures to reproduce the same garment in different sizes.

-C1 C1 - Level 3 Certificate in Apparel Manufacturing Technology (NVQ) (QCF) No. Ref no. Awarding organisation Credit value Guided learning hours UCAS points value C1a 500/5454/5 ABC Awards 33 200 N/A

-C2 C2 - Edexcel Level 3 NVQ Certificate in Apparel Manufacturing Technology (QCF) No. Ref no. Awarding organisation Credit value Guided learning hours UCAS points value C2a 600/4138/9 Pearson Education Ltd 33 200 N/A

-K1 - K1 - Level 3 Diploma in Apparel, Footwear or Leather Production (QCF) No. Ref no. Awarding organisation Credit value Guided learning hours UCAS points value K1a 501/0088/9 ABC Awards 45 270 N/A

-K2 - K2 - Edexcel BTEC Level 3 Diploma in Apparel, Footwear or Leather Production (QCF) No. Ref no. Awarding organisation Credit value Guided learning hours UCAS points value K2a 600/4140/7 Pearson Education Ltd 45 270 N/A
+C1 - Level 3 Certificate in Apparel Manufacturing Technology (NVQ) No. Ref no. Awarding organisation Credit value Guided learning hours UCAS points value C1a 500/5454/5 ABC Awards 33 200 C2 - Level 3 NVQ Certificate in Apparel Manufacturing Technology No. Ref no. Awarding organisation Credit value Guided learning hours UCAS points value C2a 600/4138/9 Pearson Education Ltd 33 200 N/A Knowledge qualifications available to this pathway K1 - Level 3 Diploma in Apparel, Footwear or Leather Production Level 3 Diploma In Apparel, Footwear or Leather Production No. Ref no. Awarding organisation Production Credit value Guided learning hours UCAS points value • Credit Guided learning points No. K1a Ref no. 501/0088/9 Awarding organisation Credit value 45 Guided learning hours 270 points value No. K1a Ref no. 501/0088/9 Awarding organisation ABC Awards Credit value 45 Guided learning hours 270 points value No. K1a K2 - I Ref no. 501/0088/9 Level 3 Diploma Awarding organisation ABC Awards in Apparel, Footwear or Leather Credit value 45 Production Credit Guided learning hours 270 Guided learning points value N/A UCAS points are a further three units that are unique to that sub-sector pathway.
+Within the Knowledge qualification the endorsed units for the Apparel pathway MUST be delivered to support the Competence qualification as the other endorsed pathway units will not be compatible.